Academic dress is required for matriculation, examinations (if applicable) and graduation, and occasionally other formal University occasions.

 Students must also put suitable insurance arrangements in place, and plan any vaccinations that

 may be needed well in advance.
-See the University webpage for details.
+See Travel Insurance for details.

 Graduate progression (GSO) form